 b.
 The amount of shared leave the employee is eligible to use each month.

 c.
-Inform the employee of their duty to update the Washington Military Department of any changes to their military salary, orders, or state monthly salary which could affect the amount of the USSLP they are eligible to receive.
+Informing the employee of their duty to update the Washington Military Department of any changes to their military salary, orders, or state monthly salary which could affect the amount of the USSLP they are eligible to receive.

-Payroll Office shall:
+(D) Payroll Services shall: